-Now think of the more than 3 billion people who live on only a few dollars a day.
+Now think of the more than three billion people who live on only a few dollars a day.
 Here, too, nondisruptive creation stepped in to solve an unaddressed problem: the lack of access to capital that was driving the poverty cycle.
 In 1983, Grameen Bank began offering microloans without requiring collateral, enabling people to start businesses or engage in agriculture and climb up the income ladder while paying off a small debt.
 This strategic move created the new market of microfinance without replacing any other market.
 Until then, conventional banks had simply ignored the poor, whom they deemed unsuitable as borrowers.
 Microfinance has since ballooned into a multibillion-dollar industry with plenty of room for future growth.
-While climbing, it still reaches less than 20 percent of the potential new market, which today is served by both nonprofit and for-profit organizations around the world.
+While climbing, it still reaches less than 20% of the potential new market, which today is served by both nonprofit and for-profit organizations around the world.

 Online dating, health clubs, crowdfunding, ringtones, and routers, switches, and network devices are just some of the myriad multibillion-dollar industries that have been created in the last few decades through nondisruptive creation.
 Today, in fact, the fastest-growing profession in the United States, second only to information technology, is based on nondisruptive creation.
 It’s life coaching.
 Just 25 years ago, the industry did not exist.
 Now it boasts annual revenues north of US$2 billion.
 The advent and growth of the life-coaching industry have not come at the expense of any existing industry.
 Tens of thousands of new coaching jobs have been created without destroying any other jobs.
 Rather, the industry has created new demand, as people flock to life coaches to become more effective in both their personal and professional lives.